-\begin{Rmk} While Fatou continuity is necessary for a dual representation under probabilities, it is, in general, not sufficient.
-Nonetheless, when $\probset{U}_{+}$ is Polish, the recent papers of \cite{Delbaen2022} and \cite{Nendel2024} show that, in the setting of traditional risk measures, under some technical conditions we have that Fatou continuity is equivalent to a representation over the supremum of probabilities in the Borel sigma-algebra of $\probset{U}_{+}$. \end{Rmk}
+\begin{Rmk} For SRMs, \strict{} convergence plays a similar role as Fatou continuity in the scalar theory (equivalent to continuity from above for monetary risk measures), i.e., lower semicontinuity with respect to dominated almost sure convergence, for scalar risk measures. \Cref{fig:horta} exposes a visual structure.
+For a convex SRM the dual representation holds if and only if $\rvsetset{A}_R$ is closed with respect to the \strict{} convergence.
+Since in this paper the property holds for nets, it has indeed a stronger consequence.
+While Fatou continuity is necessary for a dual representation under probabilities for scalar convex risk measures on $C_b$ spaces, it is, in general, not sufficient.
+For instance, see \citet{GaoLeungXanthos2019} for a discussion on Orlicz spaces.
+Nonetheless, when $\ba_{1,+}$ is Polish, \citet{Delbaen2022} and \citet{Nendel2024} show that, for traditional risk measures and under additional technical conditions, Fatou continuity is equivalent to a supremum representation over probabilities on the Borel sigma-algebra of $\ba_{1,+}$. \end{Rmk}